 DD Waiver Service Standards establish provider requirements for service delivery through the DD Waiver Program.
-These requirements are enforceable and apply and are enforceable to all Provider Agencies and their staff whether directly employed or subcontracted with the approved Provider Agency.
+These requirements are enforceable and apply to all Provider Agencies and their staff whether directly employed or subcontracted with the approved Provider Agency.

 I.8.
 Updates